gvwilson/thirdbit/reading.md

    One of the most practical thinkers of the 20th Century draws on his experience as an architect to explain how many other things in our society come to be as they are.

-1. Stephen Brookfield and Stephen Preskill: *[The Discussion Book][discussion]*.
-   Describes fifty different ways that groups can discuss things and reach decisions, most of which I had never seen before.
-   This book is a great complement to *Teaching for Learning*.

 1. Alex Butterworth: *[The World That Never Was][anarchists]*.
    Explores the early days of the anarchist movement, and in doing so shows how governments create the villains they need.

-1. Tressie McMillan Cottom: *[Lower Ed][lower-ed]*.
-   Its subtitle is "the troubling rise of for-profit colleges in the new economy", and there's a lot in here that people pushing online education should think about.

 1. Matthew Crawford: *[Shop Class as Soulcraft][shop-class]*.
    There are truths about ourselves we can only learn